 Trash & Recycling Disposal

-The Chittenden Solid Waste District Drop-Off Center in Milton remains closed until further notice.
+The Chittenden Solid Waste District Drop-Off Center in Milton has been reopened with temporary restrictions.

 Myers Recycling Center in Colchester is open Monday - Friday from 7:00 a.m. to 4:00 p.m. for trash and recycling drop off.